Furqaann/DDoS-Attk-Detection-System-using-ML/README.md

 # DDoS-Attk-Detection-System-using-ML

-The project is focused on implementing a machine learning model for predictive analytics.
+The project is a desktop based application focused on implementing a machine learning model for predictive analytics.
 The project has 8 features that include data acquisition, data preprocessing, feature engineering, ML model building, training, testing, alert generation, and visualization.

 ## Features